omarbakker/Stream-app/README.md

 # How to check out source code and run project
 1. Install Android Studio on computer
 2. Set up Emulator or have an Android Device
-3. Clone the repo from GitHub by: git clone https://github.com/omarbakker/Stream-app
+3. Clone the repo from GitHub by: git clone https://github.com/omarbakker/Stream-app on Terminal/ Git Bash
 4. Open the project on Android Studio and wait for Gradle to sync
 5. Run the Android app on emulator or plug in Android Device and run app on device.